Why these women just walked Harriet Tubman’s 116-mile journey from the Underground Railroad

 As they trained, the women worked to decipher Tubman’s path, which proved more challenging than they had originally anticipated.
 Harris visited Cambridge several times, as well as parts of Caroline County, in an effort to map out Tubman’s route as precisely as possible.

 She learned that Tubman’s exact traverse along Maryland’s marshy Eastern Shore is not entirely clear.
 In Tubman’s numerous treks, she is known to have traveled from Dorchester County through Delaware and finally to Philadelphia, which was part of a free state.
-She escaped alone the first time, but subsequently led several more missions following the same path, risking her life to bring an estimated 70 enslaved people to freedom.
+She escaped alone the first time but, subsequently, led several more missions following the same path, risking her life to bring an estimated 70 enslaved people to freedom.

 According to a biography of Tubman, “Bound for the Promised Land,” Maryland recorded 279 enslaved people as runaways in 1850 — more than any other state in the nation.